taqiaden/GraspAgent/README.md

 open3d=0.18.0
 cuda=12.6

+The object detetction and segmentation queries are forwarded to a seperate unit and a mask of the traget object/s is retrived.
-Object detection and semantic segementation is implemented using the open source repository Grounded SAM 2.0 https://github.com/IDEA-Research/Grounded-SAM-2
+We used the open source repository Grounded SAM 2.0 for this operation: https://github.com/IDEA-Research/Grounded-SAM-2